ArviinM/expo-realtime-ivs-broadcast/README.md

 #### `ExpoIVSStagePreviewView`

 A React Native component that renders the **local** camera preview for the publisher.
+This will only render a feed after `initializeLocalStreams()` has been successfully called.

 **Props**